Hermit-oss/skirmish/README.md

 # Skirmish

 Skirmish is a turn-based battlefield simulator where AI controls units on a grid-based map.
+The entire simulation takes place within three text files: map.txt, orders.txt, and status.txt.

 ## Compilation